 - Giving the wrong advice – such as advising a patient to undergo a specific procedure that is very obviously not suitable for them.

 All of these are issues that can ultimately lead to a patient coming to harm.
 Not in every case, not all mistakes turn out to be harmful.
 However, when they do result in harm to the patient, then the injured party may have the basis for a compensation claim.
-Our claims team can help you to find out if you are eligible to claim in your own case.
+Our claims team can help you to find out if you are eligible to make negligent cosmetic surgery claims in your own case.

 When it comes to making plastic surgery negligence claims, there are a number of different categories of negligence.
 Each category encapsulates a specific kind of negligence, and these are: